dkjensen/wc-cart-pdf/readme.txt

 * Fix Georgian language not displaying all characters

 2.9.0
-* Compatbility with All Products for Woo Subscriptions
+* Compatibility with All Products for Woo Subscriptions
 * Improve PDF product thumbnail compatibility

 2.8.0